achingono/achingono.github.io/src/content/post/automating-notifications-in-azure-devops-using-power-automate/index.md

 1. Head over to Power Automate and select **Create a new flow**.
 1. Choose **Automated flow**, and for the trigger, select **When a work item is updated**.
-1. Enter your Azure DevOps organization name and the project you’re working on.
+1. Enter your Azure DevOps organization name and the project you're working on.
     ![Trigger: When a work item is updated](trigger.png)

 This is the most basic part, but the rest of the flow will depend on what specific conditions you need the flow to respond to.